davidcornewell/speechcapture/README.md

 # Speech Capture
 Speech detection/capture library used to detect and capture speech from an incoming audio stream of data.

-Currently supports [cordova-plugin-audioinput](https://github.com/edimuj/cordova-plugin-audioinput) as audio input from the microphone.
+Currently this library only supports the Apache Cordova plugin [cordova-plugin-audioinput](https://github.com/edimuj/cordova-plugin-audioinput) as audio input from the microphone.

 ## Installation